Nelson Serrano: Background

 Serrano claimed that he was on a business trip, 500 miles away in Atlanta, when the killings occurred.
 However, the prosecutors convinced the 12-member trial jury that Serrano had flown by airliner to Florida under assumed names to commit the premeditated murders.
 Then he had quickly flown back to Atlanta from a different major airport to attempt to establish an alibi by appearing on the security video cameras of his hotel.
 Prosecutors stated that Serrano had tricked his nephew into providing him with a rental car (under a pseudonym) to reach the other airport.
 Although Bartow is midway between the major airports in Tampa and Orlando, evidence was not shown to prove this trip positively and that murders could be possible during rush hour traffic.
 Prosecutors and investigators did not find any videos from either airport showing Serrano.

 During the trial, Serrano's lawyers fought for a mistrial, claiming that Serrano was illegally deported from Ecuador to the United States.
-Serrano is an Ecuadorian citizen by birth and a naturalized American citizen (in 1971).
+Serrano was an Ecuadorian citizen by birth and in 1971 became a naturalized American citizen.
 In 1971, he renounced his Ecuadorian citizenship to obtain his United States citizenship.
 Serrano was kidnapped in Ecuador by Florida-hired off-duty police officers and then, according to the Ecuadorian government and the Inter-American Commission on Human Rights (a division of the Organization of American States), illegally deported back to Florida for his murder trial.
 Documents concerning this issue were presented during the trial and were confirmed by the Ecuadorian Ombudsman through his testimony.
 Judge Roberts, unaware that an extradition process was started and thwarted by state attorney Wallace, denied the defense motion, finding no cause to dismiss the case.

 Ecuadorian officials, seeking his return to that country, claimed Serrano had been beaten and kept in a dog kennel at the airport in Quito after his arrest in Ecuador.
 Police say Serrano suffered a minor fall injury as he boarded the airliner.
 An American Airlines flight attendant who witnessed Serrano bleeding from the head with several bruises refused entry to the Florida officials, but the flight Captain allowed them to board.

 Judge Roberts denied a defense motion for a change of venue, although one of the victims, Diane Dosso Patisso, was an Assistant State Attorney for Polk County.
 The judge hid this information from the jury.

 The families of the victims have set up a memorial foundation in their honor.

-Serrano's son, who had also worked at the Bartow plant, claims that his father is innocent and has set up a web site in defense of his father.
+Serrano's son, who had also worked at the Bartow plant, claimed that his father was innocent and has set up a web site in defense of his father.

-Serrano is on death row at a male-only maximum security facility at the Union Correctional Institution in Raiford, Florida.
+Serrano was on death row at a male-only maximum security prison facility at the Union Correctional Institution in Raiford, Florida.